jimenez2society/-pwdg-/README.md

     return string.split("")[Math.floor(Math.random() * string.length)];
   }
 ```

 <br/>

 ### **The query function**

 #### #DISCLAIMER — This only works on one DOM element at a time because I am only using `querySelector()` and not allowing for both `querySelector()` and `querySelectorAll()`

 #### In my code you will see this function named `query`.
-You can find how this function was built in the `DomHelper.js` file I've learned about proxy in javascript and it has been very interesting to me so I thought I would use it in this app, I will give a small example of how it is used in this project, take a look!
+You can find how this function was built in `./js/lib/DomHelper.js` I've learned about proxy in javascript and it has been very interesting to me so I thought I would use it in this app, I will give a small example of how it is used in this project, take a look!

 <br/>